schmartmann/datadog_writing_test/readme.md

 ```
 ### Step 4: Running the Migration

-Running `$ rake db:migrate` is the final step in setting up your database, and runs the migration file to make any additions or alternations to your database’s tables.
-Notice there is now a `schema.rb` file, that describes your tables, and lists the date of the most recent migration.
+Running `$ rake db:migrate`runs the migration file to make any additions or alternations to your database’s tables.
+Notice there is now a `schema.rb` file, that describes your tables, and lists the most recent migration's date.

 In our example, our migration file creates a `dogs` table, and our `models/dog.rb` file allows us to access it via the `Dog` object in our Sinatra app.

-If you want to have data pre-populated in your database, just add that data to `db/seeds.rb`, and run `rake db:seed` to seed your database.
+If you want your database pre-populated, add that data to `db/seeds.rb`, and run `rake db:seed` to seed your database.

-## Building A View

 Now that we have a server and a database, let’s build an index view to make sure the two are communicating correctly.